KryptonPortugal/Krypton/Krypton/Content/Mathematics/Fundamental Mathematics/57 - Manifolds and cell complexes/An introduction to  smooth manifold theory via artificial neural networks.md

 This might not seem like very reasonable to have as a definition at first sight, however we will eventually that this are the characteristics that we are interested.

-A good example that the reader should have in mind when thinking about manifolds is a sphere $S^n$ as seen in the image
+A good example that the reader should have in mind when thinking about manifolds is a sphere $S^2$ as seen in the image

 ![[Pasted image 20230628001214.png|300]]

 Turns out that we are very much interested in objects like the sphere which are in the geometrical sense smooth, think of no "pointy" things or sharp corners, again think on the sphere, objects with the qualitative aspects of the sphere are called **smooth manifolds**.
-Before formally defining a smooth manifold we need yet again to define three important concepts in geometry:
+Before formally defining a smooth manifold we need to define three important concepts in geometry:

 - Charts
 - Transition Maps